 The blog, since its inception in 2011, has found a small audience that contributes sightings and a means to meet up for birding.
-If you are resident in or visiting Dakar and have an interest in birds get in touch through Birdingpal portal.
-Advice is always available and contributions to the blog or of your trip reports welcome.
+If you are resident in or visiting Dakar and have an interest in birds get in touch through Birdingpal portal, or leave a message in the comments at the bottom of this page.
+Advice is always available and contributions to the blog or of your trip reports are most welcome.

 Bram Piot is a birder with a keen interest in African birds, which he’s had the privilege of discovering mainly during his work travels throughout the continent.
 Since February 2015, he lives in Dakar from where he hopes to gradually explore Senegal and further contribute to the knowledge of its avifauna.